MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ---
 title: Use Copilot to kickstart email messages
-description: Generate an email reply with pre-defined categories or custom text using Sales Copilot's AI to save time and effort. ms.date: 11/22/2023 ms.topic: article ms.service: microsoft-sales-copilot
+description: Generate an email reply with pre-defined categories or custom prompt using Sales Copilot's AI to save time and effort. ms.date: 11/22/2023 ms.topic: article ms.service: microsoft-sales-copilot